-Today, the major specialised credit institutions are the National Investment Bank for Industrial Development (which is in the process of merging with its parent National Bank of Greece), the Aspis Bank (which is a private mortgage bank), the Deposits and Loans Fund (under the Ministry of Finance) and the Postal Savings Bank.
+Today, the major specialised credit institutions are the Aspis Bank (which is a private mortgage bank), the Deposits and Loans Fund (which is under the Ministry of Finance) and the Postal Savings Bank.
 The role of specialised credit institutions has been decreasing significantly in the last few years.

-Economic environment
+Economic Environment

 Greek banks operate in a rather stable economic environment with the economy growing at high rates and with good prospects for strong growth in the following years.
-Entry into the Eurozone (implying monetary stability and low interest rates), and the substantial investment programme of infrastructure projects associated with the Olympic Games of 2004 and the Community Support Framework III (CSF III), have contributed to the achievement of high rates of growth of more than 4 per cent. in the last three years and provide for the maintenance of good prospects for the economy to grow in the following 3-4 years at growth rates well above 3.5 per cent.
+Entry into the Eurozone (implying monetary stability and low interest rates) and the substantial investment programme of infrastructure projects associated with the 2004 Olympic Games and the Community Support Framework III (CSF III) have contributed to the achievement of high rates of growth of more than 4 per cent. in the last three years and provide for the maintenance of good prospects for the economy to grow in the following three or four years at growth rates well above 3.5 per cent.
 As a consequence, Greek banks have the opportunity to expand their activities given the low bank intermediation in relation to Greek GDP when compared with their European peers.
-Greece's entry into the Eurozone has redefined the strategic goals and the activities of domestic financial institutions as soon as the rapid technological developments and the integration of the financial and capital markets pose a whole range of new challenges.
+Greece's entry into the Eurozone has redefined the strategic goals and the activities of domestic financial institutions although rapid technological developments and the integration of the financial and capital markets pose a whole new range of challenges.

-In order to face these challenges, Greek banks have made substantial investments in IT projects and in the modernisation of products and services they provide.
-On the other hand, during the previous years a significant number of mergers and acquisitions have taken place as a result of the transformation of the Greek banking system to the new European environment.
-At the same time, Greek banks increased their presence in the Southeastern Europe either through the acquisition of local credit institutions or through the establishment of representative offices and branches.
-The expansion in the Balkans follows the significant expansion and presence in this area of Greek business and utility firms, which have made significant investments in the area.
+In order to face these challenges, Greek banks have made substantial investments in IT projects and in the modernisation of the products and services they provide.
+On the other hand, in recent years a significant number of mergers and acquisitions have taken place as a result of the transformation of the Greek banking system to conform to the new European environment.
+At the same time, Greek banks have increased their presence in Southeastern Europe either through the acquisition of local credit institutions or through the establishment of representative offices and branches.
+The expansion in the Balkans follows the significant expansion and growing presence in this area of Greek businesses and utility firms, which have made significant investments in the area.

 The growth prospects of the Greek market for financial products and services seem rather positive when compared to the other markets in the Eurozone.
-The outstanding balances of housing and consumer loans as a percentage of GDP were 13.09 per cent. and 6.24 per cent. respectively in the first half of 2002, while in the other markets in the Eurozone the corresponding figures were 30.17 per cent. and 15.85 per cent. respectively.
+The outstanding balances of housing and consumer loans as a percentage of 2003 GDP were 15 per cent. and 7 per cent. respectively at the end of June 2003, while in the other markets in the Eurozone the corresponding figures were 31 per cent. and 16 per cent. respectively.
 This suggests there is significant potential for the further growth of this retail banking business in the next few years.

-Apart from the retail banking business, there are also very important prospects for expansion in the area of Investment Banking and Asset management services, such as pension fund management and private banking as well as in bank assurance.
+Apart from the retail banking business, there are also very good prospects for expansion in the areas of investment banking and asset management services, such as pension fund management and private banking, as well as in bank assurance.

-It is also important to note that although competition in the Greek market has intensified during the recent years, the net interest margin of the Greek banks remain at satisfactory levels due to the major restructuring of the asset side of their balance sheets, which now include more profitable asset categories, in particular mortgage and consumer lending, as well as lending to small and medium firms.
+It is also important to note that although competition in the Greek market has intensified during recent years, the net interest margin of the Greek banks remain at satisfactory levels due to the major restructuring of the asset side of their balance sheets, which now include more profitable asset categories, in particular mortgages consumer lending, and lending to small and medium-sized firms.